valleyofdoom/PC-Tuning/README.md

 ## 7.1.
 Reviewing Accessible USB Ports

 Firstly, familiarize yourself with which USB ports correspond to given USB controllers as some ports shown in [USB Device Tree Viewer](https://www.uwe-sieber.de/usbtreeview_e.html) may not be physically accessible.
-I recommended plugging a device into every accessible port on your system such as the ones on the motherboard I/O and front panels, then take a note of which controller and port each physical port corresponds to in USB Device Tree Viewer
+I recommended plugging a device into every accessible port on your system such as the ones on the motherboard I/O and front panels, then take a note of which controller and port each physical port corresponds to in USB Device Tree Viewer.

 ## 7.2.
 Layout Planning